Hiking the Crouching Lion Trail on Oʻahu, Hawaiʻi

 Hiking the Crouching Lion Trail

-Know that if the east side of Oʻahu has been receiving a lot of rain, the Crouching Lion Trail can be very muddy and slippery.
+Know that if the east side of Oʻahu has been receiving a lot of rain, these lower elevations on the Crouching Lion Trail can be very muddy and slippery.

 Crouching Lion Trail